 Financial Loan and Device Type

-While nationally the dollar value of loans issued by financial loan programs overwhelmingly is for modified vehicles and vehicle modifications (72%), the dollar value and the number of loans by device type can vary significantly from state to state.
-You can generate a report that compares this activity by year (e.g. FFY 2015, 2016, 2017), exploring both the % and dollar amount by device category.
-You can also compare your state’s activity to national data.
+While nationally the dollar value of loans issued by financial loan programs overwhelmingly is for modified vehicles and vehicle modifications (72%), the dollar value and the number of loans by device type can vary significantly from program to program.
+You can generate a report that compares this activity by year (e.g., FFY 2020, 2021, 2022), exploring both the % and dollar amount by device category.
+You can also compare your program’s activity to national data.